hadley/adv-r/Scoping.md

 ## Lazy evaluation

-Promises

-Arguments are lazily evaluated in their original environment.
+In R, function arguments are evaluated [[lazily|lazy-evaluation]], only when they are needed.
+This evaluation takes place in their original environment, not the environment of the function:

     f <- function() {
       y <- "f"